Unirep/Unirep/packages/docs/docs/circuits-api/circuits.md

 ## User State Transition Proof

 The user state transition proof allows a user to prove how much reputation they have at the end of an epoch and output a new state tree leaf.
-The proof calculates an inclusion proof for the state tree, and for each epoch key nonce an inclusion proof for the epoch tree.
+The proof calculates an inclusion proof for the state tree, and for each epoch key nonce an inclusion or noninclusion proof for the epoch tree.
+If neither inclusion nor noninclusion is proven for the epoch tree, the value `0` is output for the epoch tree root.
+The epoch tree root is `0` when no attestations are made in an epoch.

-Once it has proved inclusion it sums the reputation values stored in the leaves.
-Then it takes the graffiti value with the highest timestamp value and outputs a new state tree leaf for the next epoch.
+Once it has proved inclusion/noninclusion it sums the reputation values stored in the leaves.
+Then it takes the graffiti value with the highest timestamp and outputs a new state tree leaf for the next epoch.

+This proof makes multiple inclusion proofs in the same tree path for inclusion/noninclusion.
+To do this efficiently we prove first the subtree, then for each inclusion/noninclusion we prove against the bottom of the subtree.
+This avoids having to do multiple full merkle proofs.

+TODO: add a graphic for this

 Inputs:
 - `from_epoch` (public)